 Medical Assessors must state in the Medical Assessment Certificate why the examination could be undertaken by video.

-The Certificate should also state the platform used to conduct the assessment, where the Medical Assessor was located for the examination and where the worker/claimant was located.
+The Certificate should also state the platform used to conduct the assessment, where the Medical Assessor was located for the examination and where the claimant/worker was located.

 Any technical difficulties experienced during the assessment, such as poor audio or image quality, should also be documented in the Certificate.

-If technical difficulties are experienced, the Medical Assessor must address in the Certificate the reasons why, notwithstanding the technical difficulties, the Medical Assessor was satisfied the assessment was able to proceed and be concluded in an appropriate manner.
+If technical difficulties are experienced, the Medical Assessor must address in the Certificate the reasons why they were still satisfied the assessment was able to proceed and conclude in an appropriate manner.